pbo-dpb/PEAT--OEDP/src/assets/note_en.md

 ## General notes

-To create this tool and the database underlying it, the PBO collected data for 69 departments from 2006-07 to 2019-20.
-In 2019-20, this represented 99.9 percent of FTEs employed by the federal public service and 96 percent of overall personnel spending.
+To create this tool and the database underlying it, the PBO collected data for 69 departments from 2006-07 to 2021-22.
+In 2021-22, this represented 99.3 per cent of FTEs employed by the federal public service and 91 per cent of overall personnel spending.

-For the purpose of this tool and its' accompanying report:
+For the purpose of this tool and its' accompanying reports:
-1. Federal employees include all Canadian Forces and RCMP employees but exclude employees of non-agent Crown corporations.
+1. Federal employees include all Canadian Forces and RCMP employees but exclude employees of non-agent Crown corporations and parliamentary entities (aside from our own).
 2. Operating and personnel expenditures exclude costs associated with future expenses, accrual and other adjustments, consolidated Crown corporations and other entities, and consolidated specified purpose accounts.
 3. Personnel expenditures for individual departments in this tool will differ from those published in the Public Accounts.
-This is due to the redistribution of centralized spending under the Treasury Board of Canada Secretariat (see definition below and the [report](https://www.pbo-dpb.ca/en/publications/RP-2021-021-S--personnel-expenditure-analysis-tool--outil-examen-depenses-en-personnel) for additional information).
+This is due to the redistribution of centralized spending under the Treasury Board of Canada Secretariat (see definition below) for additional information.
 Personnel expenditures for the overall government will match the results published in the Public Accounts.

 ## Grouping by similarity

-To help users make relevant comparisons across departments, the PBO has developed a simple similarity score.
+To help users make relevant comparisons across departments, PBO developed a simple similarity score.
 To create the similarity score the Euclidian distance between each possible pairings of departments was calculated based on the number of FTEs, total expenditures, transfers-to-operating ratio, and its’ capital expenditures-to-operating ratio.
 Each factor was given equal weighting.
 When selecting a department on the [Compare, Similarity](#/compare-similarity--comparer-similarites) page the 4 departments with the combined greatest similarity (least distance) to the selected department are also displayed.

 ## Notes related to the treatment of specific departments